Any-resolution Training for High-resolution Image Synthesis: Related Works

 \myparagraph{Coordinate-based functions.} Coordinate-based encodings enable spatial conditioning and provide an inductive bias towards natural images~\cite{tancik2020fourier}.
-Recent methods use point-based neural mappings to transform 2D or 3D coordinates to a color value for the purposes of unconditional generation~\cite{choi2021toward,karras2021alias,skorokhodov2021adversarial,lin2021infinitygan,anokhin2021image}, conditional generation~\cite{shaham2021spatially}, 3D view synthesis~\cite{mildenhall2020nerf,schwarz2020graf,chan2021pi}, or fitting arbitrary signals~\cite{chen2021learning,mehta2021modulated}.
+Recent methods use point-based neural mappings to transform 2D or 3D coordinates to a color value for the purposes of unconditional generation~\cite{lin2019coco,choi2021toward,karras2021alias,skorokhodov2021adversarial,lin2021infinitygan,anokhin2021image}, conditional generation~\cite{shaham2021spatially}, 3D view synthesis~\cite{mildenhall2020nerf,schwarz2020graf,chan2021pi}, or fitting arbitrary signals~\cite{chen2021learning,mehta2021modulated}.
 By oversampling the coordinate grid, one can generate a larger image at inference time.
 However, because these models keep the same fixed-scale dataset assumption during training, the outputs struggle to offer additional high-frequency details without a high-frequency training signal.
 We draw upon the innovations in coordinate-based functions to sample patches at different scales and locations, enabling us to efficiently train on multiple scales.
-MS-PIE~\cite{xu2021positional} and MS-PE~\cite{choi2021toward} add positional encodings to allow for multi-scale synthesis, but they retain a global image discriminator designed to handle a single, fixed resolution of training images.
-Concurrently to our work, ScaleParty~\cite{ntavelis2022arbitrary} also samples patches at arbitrary scales, but their goal is to generate at multiple scales while enforcing cross-scale consistency.
-In contrast, we focus on training with real images with arbitrary sizes which, in turn, lets us fully exploit the high quality of large images beyond standard datasets, and do so efficiently.
+MS-PIE~\cite{xu2021positional} and MS-PE~\cite{choi2021toward} add positional encodings for multi-scale synthesis, but retain a global image discriminator at smaller resolution.
+Concurrently, ScaleParty~\cite{ntavelis2022arbitrary} also samples patches, but their goal is to generate at multiple scales with cross-scale consistency while we focus on training with arbitrary size real images.